fusion-jena/QuestionsMetadataBiodiv/data_repositories/README.md

 * [Analysis] (Java code to count the metadata data fields used and to generate charts)
 * [Charts] (contains the generated charts per repository and metadata schema)
 * metadata.tar.gz (compressed full parsed metadata)
-* metadata_harvester.py - source fill to harvest and parse metadata (see detailed descriptions below)
+* metadata_harvester.py - source file to harvest and parse metadata (see detailed descriptions below)
+* splitContent.py - source file to split each line of the harvested metadata into individual XML files and, optionally, count keywords in the 'subject' field (see detailed descriptions below)
+* random_file_selector.py - source file to randomly selected a specified number of files from the pool of XML files created by splitContent.py script (see detailed descriptions below)
+* get_topN.py - source file to get the top <N> number of keywords (sorted by number of counts) in the optional CSV created by splitContent.py (see detailed descriptions below)

 [Examples]: https://github.com/fusion-jena/QuestionsMetadataBiodiv/tree/master/data_repositories/examples